Port Arthur, Texas: Politics

 The United States Postal Service operates the Port Arthur Post Office, the Port Acres Post Office, and the Sabine Pass Post Office in Sabine Pass.

 State and federal representation

-In the Texas State Legislation, Port Arthur is in the 4th Senate District, represented by Republican Brandon Creighton, and in the 22nd State House District, represented by Democrat Christian Manuel while the Sabine Pass portion of Port Arthur is within the 21st State House District, represented by Republican Dade Phelan.
+In the Texas State Legislation, Port Arthur is in the 4th Senate District, represented by Republican Brett Ligon, and in the 22nd State House District, represented by Democrat Christian Manuel while the Sabine Pass portion of Port Arthur is within the 21st State House District, represented by Republican Dade Phelan.

 In the United States House of Representatives, Port Arthur is in Texas' 14th congressional district, represented by Republican Randy Weber.